James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    0.296 -> 0.285, and the space over-collapses, PR ~1.3).
 The correlation
    consistency is what keeps the bottleneck structured enough to decode.
-3. **Both are needed; the "too many things" hypothesis is refuted.** The full stack is not dead weight — it is the only configuration with BOTH strong TTA (fog +0.48, crosstalk +0.34) and a healthy decode (8-cond 0.296).
+3. **Both are needed; the "too many things" hypothesis is refuted.** The full stack is not dead weight: it is the only configuration with BOTH strong TTA (fog +0.48, crosstalk +0.34) and a healthy decode (8-cond 0.296).
 Each term earns its place for a different reason, and neither subsumes the other (nor does CE + SupCon
    + the corruption view alone, at 8-cond 0.286).